REN: Anatomically-Informed Mixture-of-Experts for Interstitial Lung Disease Diagnosis: Related Work

 MoE architectures leverage routing, expert diversity, and load balancing to enable scalable, efficient learning, as detailed in recent surveys~\cite{mu2025comprehensive}.
 While foundational for complex tasks, current MoE systems lack the domain-specific constraints critical for medical imaging, where anatomical structure guides disease patterns.
 A core challenge remains balancing expert specialization with computational cost.
 DeepSeek~\cite{dai2024deepseekmoe} advanced scalable MoE training through fine-grained expert partitioning and shared experts for generalization, whereas MoE++~\cite{jin2024moe} introduced zero-computation experts to enable efficient dynamic routing.

-Extensions to vision and multi-modal settings have made MoE increasingly relevant to healthcare.
+Extensions to vision and multi-modal settings have made MoE increasingly relevant to healthcare, while transformer-based architectures have also been explored for ILD lesion analysis and weakly supervised segmentation tasks~\cite{lai2024transformer}.
 MoE-LLaVA~\cite{lin2024moe} achieved sparse activation in vision-language models with only 3B active parameters, matching larger dense models via MoE-Tuning—a key step toward making MoE viable in resource-constrained clinical settings.
 Despite these advances, adapting MoE frameworks to incorporate anatomical priors and clinical semantics remains an open frontier for medical imaging.

 Recent MoE research in medical imaging has also begun exploring domain-informed expert assignment and multi-modal integration.
-Wu et al.~\cite{wu2025learning} proposed heterogeneous tissue experts for gigapixel whole-slide images and Jiang and Shen~\cite{jiang2024m4oe} introduced M4oE, a foundation model for multi-modal segmentation using MoE routing These efforts highlight growing interest in adapting MoE to biomedical applications.
+Wu et al.~\cite{wu2025learning} proposed heterogeneous tissue experts for gigapixel whole-slide images and Jiang and Shen~\cite{jiang2024m4oe} introduced M4oE, a foundation model for multi-modal segmentation using MoE routing.
+These efforts highlight growing interest in adapting MoE to biomedical applications.

 Our work differs by introducing an anatomically-constrained MoE tailored specifically for systemic sclerosis-associated ILD.
-Unlike prior approaches that define experts by tissue type, modality, or distributional shifts, we explicitly align experts with anatomy regions—mirroring radiological practice and enabling interpretable, region-level contributions.
+Unlike prior approaches that define experts by tissue type, modality, or distributional shifts, we explicitly align experts with anatomical regions—mirroring radiological practice and enabling interpretable, region-level contributions.
 Furthermore, we integrate handcrafted radiomics features with deep expert outputs, yielding hybrid gating strategies that couple domain priors with multi-modal signals.
 This anatomically- and clinically-grounded orientation distinguishes our study from broader MoE developments and addresses interpretability demands unique to medical imaging.